Monday, May 10, 2010

 Seeing their plight, the strong man decided to help.
 With a grunt, he hoisted the houses onto his shoulders, one by one, setting them upright on solid ground.

 The villagers, amazed by his strength, gathered around in astonishment.
 But unlike the wealthy citizens of the big city, who’d scowled at his wrecking-ball antics, the poor villagers cheered.
-"Not only has he shown us his strength," they said, “but he’s fixed our homes!”
-They weren’t just in awe—they were genuinely grateful.
+“Not only has he shown us his strength,” they said, “but he’s fixed our homes!”
+They weren’t just in awe, they were genuinely grateful.

 The Joy of the Wilderness

-This Midrash is difficult to understand.
-What was so special about the wilderness?
+Now, you might ask: What was so special about the wilderness?
 Why did it deserve to host the Tabernacle?

 But when God led the Israelites into the barren wilderness of Sinai, something extraordinary happened.